Health Library

 Calcifications that do not appear to be a problem are called benign.
 No specific follow-up is needed.
 But, your health care provider may recommend that you get a mammogram each year.

-In some cases, calcifications that are slightly abnormal but do not look like a problem (such as cancer) are also called benign.
-Most women will need to have a follow-up mammogram in 6 months.
+In some cases, calcifications that are slightly abnormal but do not look like a problem (such as cancer) may be benign.
+A follow-up mammogram in 6 months will be recommended.

 Calcifications that are irregular in size or shape or are tightly clustered together, are called suspicious calcifications.
 Your provider will recommend a stereotactic core biopsy.
 This is a needle biopsy that uses a type of mammogram machine to help find the calcifications.
 The purpose of the biopsy is to find out if the calcifications are benign (not cancer) or malignant (cancer).